Hua Tuo: Historical accounts

 The dates of Hua Tuo's life are uncertain.
-Estimations range from 110 to 207, and from 190 to 265 conclude that the "best estimate" is circa 145-208.
-Hua Tuo was an older contemporary of the physician Zhang Zhongjing (150-219).
+Estimations range from 110 to 207 CE, and from 190 to 265 CE. conclude that the "best estimate" is circa 145–208.
+Hua Tuo was an older contemporary of the physician Zhang Zhongjing (150–219).

 The name Hua Tuo combines the Chinese surname Hua (華, literally "magnificent; China") with the uncommon Chinese given name Tuo (佗 literally "hunchback" or 陀 literally "steep hill").
 He was also known as Hua Fu (尃; literally "apply [powder/ointment/etc.]"), and his courtesy name was Yuanhua (元化; literally "primal transformation").

+Medical techniques

-Some scholars believe that he learned Ayurveda medical techniques from early Buddhist missionaries in China.
-Victor H. Mair describes him as "many hundreds of years ahead of his time in medical knowledge and practice", and suggests his name Hua Tuo, which was roughly pronounced ghwa-thā in Old Chinese, could derive from the Sanskrit term agada "medicine; toxicology".
-Several stories in Hua Tuo's biography "have a suspiciously Ayurvedic character to them" and he was active "in the areas where the first Buddhist communities were established in China".
+Some scholars believe that he was responsible for the development of pressure points used in Chinese martial arts.
+Victor H. Mair describes him as "many hundreds of years ahead of his time in medical knowledge and practice".